Vernation

-Vernation (from vernal meaning spring, since that is when leaves spring forth in temperate regions) is the formation of new leaves or fronds.
+Vernation or leafing is the formation of new leaves or fronds.
 In plant anatomy, it is the arrangement of leaves in a bud.

 In pine species, new leaves are short and encased in sheaths.
-Each leaf bundle consists of 2 to 5 needles.
+Each leaf bundle consists of two to five needles.
 All the leaves on one section of branch grow in length together.
 In cabbage species, new leaves are folded over, each covered by the previous leaf.

+Name

+The term vernation is borrowed from New Latin vernatio, the act of being verdant or flourishing (vernare).
+It is cognate with ver (Latin for "spring") and vernalis ("vernal").